alerque/alerque.InfiniteContentPane/README.md

 ### alerque.InfiniteContentPane

-(Formerly dojox.layout.InfiniteContentPane -- the move to an unused namespace makes it easier to siteload into projects until such a time as it actually gets included into the upstream dojox tree.)
+(Formerly dojox.layout.InfiniteContentPane -- the move to an unused namespace makes it easier to sideload into projects as an AMD module until such a time as it actually gets included into the upstream dojox tree.)

 An **infinite scrolling content pane** widget for the Dojo Toolkit inspired by (but not copied from) Paul Irish's [Infinite Scroll jQeruy plugin][piis].